 2023 at a Glance

-Saturday, April 22nd – Spring Clean Up Time TBD at Steel City Boxing Association
+Saturday, April 22nd – Spring Clean Up 10:00 AM at Steel City Boxing Association

-Monday, May 1st – General Meeting Time and location TBD
+Monday, May 1st – General Meeting 6:00 PM at Spring Hill Elementary School

 Monday, May 29th – Memorial Day 11:30 am at Brady Memorial Home